For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

 Challenge Matches are held in a best of three format and all duels will be fought until a winner is declared; no ties are permissible.
 If a duel reaches 15 rounds and neither dueler has a one (1) point lead, the duel will continue until a dueler gains the one (1) point lead necessary to win the bout.

-Any wins and losses accrued during Challenge Matches will not apply to a dueler's standings record (i.e. no WoL are gained or lost during a challenge match).
+Any wins or losses accrued during Opal Challenge matches will not apply to a dueler's standings record.

 Victory by the Opal: